-In addition, during the third quarter 2009, EchoStar entered into a new satellite transponder service agreement for Nimiq 5 through 2024.
-We sublease this capacity from EchoStar and DISH Network guarantees a certain portion of its obligation under this agreement through 2019.
-As of December 31, 2012, the remaining obligation under this agreement is the guarantee of \$438 million.
+During the third quarter 2009, EchoStar entered into a satellite transponder service agreement for Nimiq 5 through 2024.
+We sublease this capacity from EchoStar and DISH Network guarantees a certain portion of EchoStar's obligation under its satellite transponder service agreement through 2019.
+As of December 31, 2015, the remaining obligation of the DISH Network guarantee was \$248 million.

-As of December 31, 2012, we have not recorded a liability on the balance sheet for any of these guarantees.
+As of December 31, 2015, we have not recorded a liability on the balance sheet for this guarantee.